• Skip to main content

 The new Muscovite: David Hallberg dresses up for Vogue

 David Hallberg returned to the Bolshoi for Onegin, and while there found time for a photoshoot for Vogue Russia.
 He talked to Anna Fedina for an article entitled "New Muscovite".
-On returning to … [Read more...] about The new Muscovite: David Hallberg dresses up for Vogue
+On returning to the … [Read more...] about The new Muscovite: David Hallberg dresses up for Vogue

 Buttoned-up Bolle: Shock fashion spread shows Roberto Bolle fully clothed